 Surfshark also offers three special modes designed for those who want to get around restrictions and more carefully hide their online footsteps.
 Camouflage Mode masks your VPN activity so your ISP doesn't know you're using a VPN.
 Multihop jumps your connection through multiple countries to hide your trail.
 Finally, NoBorders Mode "allows [you] to successfully use Surfshark in restrictive regions."
 Just be careful.
 Doing any of these three things could be illegal in your country and could result in severe penalties.
 During our testing, we didn't see a single IP address or DNS leak, and had no trouble accessing Netflix.

 Unlike many of the other VPN providers, Surfshark doesn't offer a one-year plan.
-Its best offer is $2.49 a month for its two-year plan (you pay about $60 up front).
-A six-month plan is $6.49 a month (about $39 up front), and month-by-month plans are $12.95 a month.
+Its best offer right now is $2.30 a month for its two-year plan (you pay about $60 up front).
+A six-month plan is $6.49 a month (about $39 up front), and month-by-month plans are $13 a month.
 Definitely take advantage of its generous 30-day trial to decide if you like this service and Chrome VPN extension (and if you choose the two-year plan, maybe set a reminder in 23 months to see if you can talk the company into a continued discount rate).

 - Country/jurisdiction: Panama

 NordVPN is one of the most recognized brands in the VPN field.
 It offers a generous simultaneous connection count, with six simultaneous connections through its network, where nearly all other providers offer five or fewer.
 NordVPN also offers a dedicated IP option, for those looking for a different level of VPN connection, and the ability to VPN into Tor.
 More than half of Nord's 5,000-plus server fleet is optimized for peer-to-peer sharing, though Nord has blocked torrenting in 14 countries.